jamesplease/redux-resource/README.md

 ##### `supportedActions`

-Action creators will be created for all CRUD actions, and the generated reducer supports all of those actions.
+Action types will be created for all CRUD actions, and the generated reducer supports all of those actions.
 Sometimes, you won't need to support all CRUD actions on a resource.
-In those situations, you can use this to disable the creation of particular action creator types.
+In those situations, you can use this to disable the creation of particular action types.
 The five CRUD actions are:

 - `readOne`
 - `readMany`